 There are a couple of downsides to the advice I received.
 I have three main investment accounts, an IRA, a Roth IRA, and a taxable investment account.
 The portfolio suggestions I was given were for each account, but clearly were a portfolio wide allocation, not account specific.
 This was glaringly obvious when I looked at the suggestion that I put 25% of my IRA in an emerging market ETF.

 If you want to have one account as a “play money” stock investment account, FutureAdvisor tells you that you should sell all of your stocks and re-invest that cash in low fee funds.
-That is a great long-run strategy for most people, but I didn't appreciate that advice when it is clear that I have retirement accounts with very long-term goals and a taxable account with individual stock investments.
-You can click on a little lock icon to tell FutureAdvisor that you don't want to change the investment, but you have to do that for each stock individually.
+That is a great long-run strategy for most people.
+However, I didn’t appreciate that advice when it is clear that I have retirement accounts with very long-term goals and a taxable account with individual stock investments.
+You can click on a little lock icon to tell FutureAdvisor that you don’t want to change the investment.
+Keep in mind you have to do that for each stock individually.
 There is another workaround to not include an entire account in your investment advice profile, but may not be ideal either.